kestrelwp/aviary/README.md

 ## Installation

-Until/if we can package this, and until we tag a release, you will need to edit your project `composer.json` as follows:
+Until/if we tag a release, you will need to edit your project `composer.json` as follows:

 ```json
 {